-The Veterinary Services industry remained resilient over the past five years, largely due to many pet owners regarding their pet expenditures as vital, thereby boosting revenue.
-In addition, the pet population is growing at a faster pace than the human population, supporting the industry.
-However, the number of routine veterinary visits is waning, threatening growth.
-In the five years to 2020, industry revenue is forecast to grow.
-As more pet owners purchase pet health insurance, more pet owners will be able to afford high-cost procedures, bolstering revenue.
-The number of pets is also expected to rise, increasing demand for veterinary care... purchase to read more
+The Veterinary Services industry remained resilient over the past five years, largely because many pet owners have regarded their pet expenditures as vital, which has boosted revenue.
+In the coming years, thanks to an increasing amount of pet owners purchasing pet health insurance, more pet owners will be able to afford high-cost procedures, such as surgery.
+Furthermore, demand for veterinary services will increase in line with pets living longer... purchase to read more

 Industry Report - Industry Locations Chapter